Bharat2044/100xDevs-Cohort3-WebDev-and-Devops/README.md

 # 👨‍💻 **Contents** 👀

-**This repository contains a `Collection of Codes, Assignments, Assignments Solutions & Notes`, which help you.**
+**This repository contains a `Collection of Codes, Assignments, Assignments Solutions, Notes and some good videos & articles/blogs` link, which helps you.**

 ## 📚 [Week 01 - Orientation, HTML/CSS/Basic JS](./Week%2001%20-%20Orientation,%20HTML,CSS,Basic%20JS/)